 Configuration_Name,Parameter1, Parameter2, ... , ParameterN

 The first row lists the parameter names separated by a comma.
-The first name should not coincide with the name of any global parameter persistent in your drawing.
+The first name must be different from the name of any global parameter in your drawing.
 It is called the configuration name.
 No spaces are allowed in the configuration name.
-Other names in the first row can (and usually do) coincide with the names of global parameters in a drawing.
-The next rows list possible values for these parameters as strings or numbers.
+Other names in the first row can be identical to the names of a global parameter The next rows list possible values for these parameters as strings or numbers.

 Use the DesignTable command to import a .csv file into BricsCAD.
 This creates a special global parameter by the name of the first name in the first row of the .csv file ('Size' in the above example).
 This is called the 'configuration parameter'.
 It will drive the values of other parameters in the design table.
 These are called 'configuration-dependent parameters'.

 BricsCAD does not maintain an association with the .csv file, used to create a design table: if this file is modified then the design table is not updated automatically.
 Use the -DESIGNTABLEEDIT command to replace a design table with a new or modified .csv file.

 - Select it in the Mechanical Browser and type the desired value in its Expression field.